adamreaksmey/adamreaksmey/README.md

 ## About Me

 I’ve worked across the stack, on systems big and small — from simple tools to complex platforms.
-I care about clarity, reliability, and solving real problems.
+I care about clarity, scalability, reliability, and solving real problems.
 If it needs to be built, I’ll figure it out.

 ---